 Standardisation is a practical, but not overly accepted academic discipline, especially in Europe and the Americas.
-Asian countries, particularly APEC nations, are at the academic forefront of education standardisation.
-To enhance competence in standardisation, the respective ministries of Japan, Korea, Indonesia, and China launched programs to develop education standardisation in 2005.
-The results, as outlined by Hesser (2014), became evident in 2011-2012:
+Asian countries, particularly APEC nations, are at the academic forefront of education in standardisation.
+To enhance competence in standardisation, the respective ministries of Japan, Korea, Indonesia, and China launched programs to develop education on standardisation in 2005.
+The results, became evident in 2011-2012: